akhoury/nodebb-plugin-ubbmigrator/README.md

 ### What?
-This is a not a normal NodeBB Plugin, at the moment there is no way to run it from the NodeBB/admin panel, so it doesn't really matter if it's activated or not, as long as you find this readme somehow. you must install it in NodeBB/node_modules/nodebb-plugin-ubbmigrator, then you run it from the command line, for the time being.
+This is a not a normal NodeBB Plugin, at the moment there is no way to run it from the NodeBB/admin panel, so it doesn't really matter if it's activated or not, as long as you find this readme somehow. you must install it in NodeBB/node_modules/nodebb-plugin-ubbmigrator, then you run it from the command line, for the time being, keep reading to find out how

 ### What does it migrate: